 - All data remains encrypted when stored in the cloud as Cargo or intermediate data being shipped via a Transit Hub (explained in our Tech Specs section);

-- You can create secure Relationships with other organisations using the AIRShip portal, with fine-grain rights management to control who can do what at all times;
+- You can create secure Relationships with other organisations using the AIRShip portal, with fine-grain rights management to control who can do what at all times (and the ability to review and remove those rights at any time);

 Your own Company’s Relationship Token is listed in the Company Details page